Close Menu

 Q: What areas of Nigeria are considered safe for tourists?

 A: Many areas of Nigeria are considered safe for tourists, including Abuja, Lagos, Calabar, and Osun Osogbo.
 However, visitors should still take precautions to ensure their safety, including staying informed and being aware of their surroundings.
-(See Also: Safe to Visit Vegas?
-Truth Revealed)
+(See Also: Is Liverpool Safe to Visit?
+A Guide to a Stress-Free Trip)

 What precautions should I take to prevent malaria and other diseases?